A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Distributed Algorithm

-The NE for the power allocation game given by (\ref{NE}) can easily be computed by each company $k$ using its local information.
-Moreover, for energy users, it can be seen from (\ref{xx}) that in the computation of user $n$'s optimal demand selection, no information from other users is needed, and user $n$'s local information would suffice for optimal response.
-However, the closed-form solution for optimal prices $p^*_k(t)$'s given by (\ref{p}) requires each company to know consumers' budgets and the power availability of all the other companies.
+The Nash equilibrium (NE) for the power allocation game given by (\ref{NE}) can easily be computed by each company $k$ using its local information.
+Moreover, for consumers, it can be seen from (\ref{xx}) that in the computation of optimal demand selection for consumer $n$, no information from other consumers is needed, and consumer $n$ only needs local information for optimal response.
+However, the closed-form solution for optimal prices given by (\ref{p}) requires each company $k$ to know consumers' budgets and the power availability of all the other companies.
 Companies might not want to share such information with each other.
-To avoid such a privacy concern, we propose a distributed algorithm that allows companies to compute their optimal prices using only local information, and show that this algorithm converges to the optimal prices given by (\ref{p}).
-This algorithm, combined with utility-maximizing demands given by (\ref{xx}) and the NE given by (\ref{NE}), leads to the computation of all the optimal strategies with only local information at both the company level and the consumer level.
+To circumvent such a privacy concern, we propose a distributed algorithm that allows companies to compute their optimal prices using only local information, and show that this algorithm converges to the optimal prices given by (\ref{p}).
+The algorithm, combined with utility-maximizing demands given by (\ref{xx}) and the NE given by (\ref{NE}), leads to the computation of all the optimal strategies with only local information at both the company level and the consumer level.